Hellenic Air Force: Foundation, World War II and Civil War (1930–1950)

-After 65 days of war the RHAF had lost 31 officers, 7 wounded, plus 4 NCOs killed and 5 wounded.
-Meanwhile, the number of combat aircraft had dropped to 28 fighters and 7 battleworthy bombers.
-Still by March 1941, the Italian invasion on air and ground had been successfully pushed back, aided by the vital contribution of the RHAF to the Greek victory.
-During the Greco-Italian War the Hellenic Air Force shot down 68 enemy aircraft (official records) and claimed another 24.
+After 65 days of war, the RHAF had lost 31 officers, seven wounded, plus four NCOs killed and five wounded.
+Meanwhile, the number of combat aircraft had dropped to 28 fighters and 7 battle-worthy bombers.
+By March 1941, the Italian invasion on air and ground had been successfully pushed back, aided by the vital contribution of the RHAF to the Greek victory.
+During the Greco-Italian War the Royal Hellenic Air Force shot down 68 enemy aircraft (official records) and claimed another 24.
 The British RAF claimed 150 additional air victories against Italian aircraft.
 However, the Italian Air Force recorded only 65 aircraft lost, during the entire campaign against the Greeks and later the British, with 495 additional aircraft reported as damaged.

 In April 1941, the German Wehrmacht invaded Greece in order to assist the Italian assault.
-During this second wave of foreign invasion, the Luftwaffe eventually succeeded in destroying almost the entire Hellenic Air Force.
-However, some aircraft managed to escape to the Middle East, including 5 Avro Anson, 1 Dornier Do 22, 1 Arado 196 and 3 Avro 626.
+During this second wave of foreign invasion, the Luftwaffe eventually succeeded in destroying most of the Royal Hellenic Air Force.
+However, some aircraft managed to escape to the Middle East, including five Avro Anson, one Dornier Do 22, one Arado 196, and three Avro 626.

 During the German occupation of Greece, the Air Force was rebuilt under the expatriated Greek Air Force Ministry based in Cairo.
 Three squadrons were built, operating under the command of the British RAF.
-These squadrons were the 13th Light Bombing Squadron flying Avro Ansons, Bristol Blenheims and Martin Baltimores and the 335 and 336 Fighting Squadrons flying Hawker Hurricane I and IIs and Spitfire V types.
-The RHAF squadrons in the Middle East flew a variety of missions, including convoy patrols, antisubmarine search, offensive patrols, reconnaissance, attack and interception of enemy aircraft.
-In Summer 1943, the Greek squadrons participated in the attack against the German Wehrmacht on the island of Crete and then from May to November 1944 in Italy.
-During those years, 70 Greek pilots were lost.
+These squadrons were the 13th Light Bombing Squadron flying Avro Ansons, Bristol Blenheims, and Martin Baltimores, and the 335 and 336 Fighting Squadrons flying Hawker Hurricane I and IIs and Spitfire V types.
+The RHAF squadrons in the Middle East flew a variety of missions, including convoy patrols, anti-submarine search, offensive patrols, reconnaissance, attack and interception of enemy aircraft.
+In Summer 1943, the Greek squadrons participated in the attack against the German Wehrmacht on the island of Crete, and then from May to November 1944 in Italy.
+During those years, seventy Greek pilots were lost.

 During World War II, Greek pilots who were flying with the RAF achieved many victories.
 Rhodesian-born Wing Commander John Agorastos Plagis shot down 16 enemy aircraft over Malta and Western Europe.
-Lieutenant Vasilios Michael Vassiliadis was credited with 11.5 enemy aircraft over Western Europe before he was killed in action on March 15, 1945, over Germany.
+Lieutenant Vasilios Michael Vassiliadis was credited with 11.5 enemy aircraft over Western Europe before he was killed in action on 15 March 1945, over Germany.
 Steve Pisanos, an immigrant to the US in 1938, joined an Eagle Squadron of American volunteers in the RAF and fought over Western Europe.
 He later joined the USAAF and acquired US citizenship and continued to fly with the same squadron, now part of the USAF 4th FG.
-He had achieved 10 victories with the USAAF by 1944.
+He had achieved ten victories with the USAAF by 1944.

 After Greece's liberation in 1944, RHAF returned to Greece and subsequently played a decisive role in the Greek Civil War, which lasted until 1950.
-By then, it was re-equipped with Supermarine Spitfire Mk IX, Spitfire Mk XVI fighters and Curtiss SB2C Helldiver bombers.
+By then, it was re-equipped with Supermarine Spitfire Mk.IX, Spitfire Mk.XVI fighters, and Curtiss SB2C Helldiver bombers.